LunaticWyrm467/node_tree/README.md

     // Fields are declared as such:
     let given_name: String;

+    // Fields can have custom attributes.
+    default let default_field:  u8; // Initialized as its default value. export  let saveable_field: String; // Can also be `export default` if the value supports it. unique  let unique_field:   *mut c_void; // Value that is not cloned with the node.

     // Overrideable system functions are known as hooks and start with `hk`.